openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 Once you designate your content using the htmlText property, you can use style sheets or the textformat tag to manage the formatting of your content.
 For more information, see

-“Formatting text” on page 380
+"Formatting text" on page 380

 .